-To make an easy pickled red cabbage, or purple you may call it, you only need a few items.
+To make an easy version of this you only need a few items.
 It can be an easy side dish next to wienerschnitzel or inside hoagie rolls with a steamed sausage.
-There are so many possibilities for this as is or made spicy. (affiliate links present)
+There are so many possibilities for this as is or made spicy.

-If you have only bought pickled fruits and vegetables at the store jarred, or served a tiny dollop at a restaurant and just wanted more you can now make it yourself!
+You may have had pickled banana peppers at the store jarred, or served a tiny dollop at a restaurant and wanted to make it yourself, we have how!
 The best reason for doing this is for one it is cheaper, but more than that you can create the flavors you love most.
 Want it spicy, add red pepper flakes.
 More tang, add more vinegar.

 The transition from pickled cabbage vs sauerkraut is the amount of time it ferments.
 Typically to get to this term you would jar into a container void of air for 4-6 weeks.
 In that time the flavors will deepen, as well as the scent the longer it sits.
 Most of the time this is kept on the countertop and not the fridge to sit.